Lehava: The anti-Palestinian, far-right Israeli group marching in Jerusalem

 Going further, Kahane also believed in the Zionist conception of a Greater Israel, considering the Sinai Peninsula, Lebanon, Syria and lands stretching to the Euphrates river in Iraq as the “homeland for Jewish people”.

-Until this day, Kahanists oppose marriage between Jews and non-Jews, as well as LGBTQ rights, seeing them as contravening Jewish religious texts.
+Until this day, Kahanists oppose marriage between Jews and non-Jews, as well as LGBTQ rights, believing they contravene Jewish religious texts.
 The rabbi's followers have called for the destruction of the Al-Aqsa Mosque in the Old City of Jerusalem, which they believe was built where the Second Jewish Temple once stood, in order to build a Third Temple in its place.

 Kahane was assassinated in 1990 in New York, but his legacy has inspired many since.
-In 1994, his follower, US-born Baruch Goldstein, stormed the Ibrahimi Mosque in the southern West Bank city of Hebron, killing 29 Palestinians performing dawn prayers during the Muslim holy month of Ramadan before being killed on the spot.
+In 1994, one of his followera, US-born Baruch Goldstein, stormed the Ibrahimi Mosque in the southern West Bank city of Hebron, killing 29 Palestinians performing dawn prayers during the Muslim holy month of Ramadan before being killed on the spot.

-Both Kahane and Goldstein have become idealised figures among Israeli far-right settlers, with Goldstein's grave in the illegal settlement of Kiryat Arba requently visited by settlers during national holidays.
+Both Kahane and Goldstein have become idealised figures among Israeli far-right settlers, with Goldstein's grave in the illegal settlement of Kiryat Arba frequently visited by settlers during national holidays.